Lucien Cliche

-Lucien Cliche (August 4, 1916 – June 2, 2005) was a lawyer and political figure in Quebec.
+Lucien Cliche (/fr/; August 4, 1916 – June 2, 2005) was a lawyer and political figure in Quebec.
 He represented Abitibi-Est in the Legislative Assembly of Quebec and then the Quebec National Assembly from 1960 to 1970 as a Liberal.
 Cliche was Speaker of the Legislative Assembly from 1960 to 1961.

 He was born in Vallée-Jonction, Quebec, the son of Vital Cliche and Anne-Marie Cloutier.
 Cliche was educated at the Séminaire de Québec and the Université Laval.
 He was called to the Quebec bar in 1940 and set up practice first in Vallée-Jonction and then in Val-d'Or.
 In 1960, he was named Queen's Counsel.
 Cliche was bâtonnier for the Abitibi-Témiscamingue bar.
 He also was recorder and then attorney for the town of Val D'Or, as well as serving on the municipal council for Val-d'Or.
 In 1954, with Alcide Courcy and Jean-Pierre Bonneville, he founded Le Progrès de Rouyn-Noranda.
 He served as president of the Chamber of Commerce for Val-d'Or-Bourlamaque.

 He served in the Quebec cabinet as Minister of Municipal Affairs from 1961 to 1962 and Minister of Lands and Forests from 1962 to 1966.

 Cliche was married twice: to Clara Morrison in 1943 and to Rose Lannan in 1971.
 He died in Val-d'Or at the age of 88.
 His wife died in 2007 aged 88.